top of page

 Matthew Digoy is an architectural and urban designer who works in the Retail and Placemaking Segment at Torti Gallas + Partners (TGP).
 His professional work ranges in scale and function, including mixed use buildings, mall repositioning, master planning, infill design, revitalization, community design, adaptive reuse, greenfield development, and co-housing.
 Matthew also does discovery work using census data to understand demographics, traffic patterns, commercial mixture, and more about a project site to inform the design work.

 Digoy graduated from the University of Notre Dame in 2019 with a Bachelor of Architecture in both architecture and philosophy.
 Matthew integrated principles of the New Urbanism in his thesis project, where he proposed a Convention Center, a typology with a large building footprint, that still met requirements of urban scale and walkability.
-His work on the urban proposal and mentorship from D. Duany and S. Younes awarded him a research grant from the Nanovic Institute for European Studies to continue his thesis research in the medieval towns of Bruges and Ghent in Belgium.
-This opportunity has influenced his efforts for integrating traditional urbanism with modern function.

 Since graduating, Matthew has been in Washington, DC, where he is working towards becoming a licensed architect and planner, while continuing to learn from the many leaders and mentors in the professional practice.
 He is an avid outdoorsman, who enjoys highlining and backcountry camping.
 He believes this consistent interaction with nature contributes to a deeper understanding of design and community.